 As seen above, using a consultancy platform or website offers an enhanced scope for generating revenue.
 But you may also have to make some tough decisions.
 For example, will you charge patients a no-show fee?
 It's undoubtedly true that no-shows cost clinics both time and money.
 However, with digital platforms more vulnerable to customer reviews, doing so might scare off customers.
 It's worth taking some time to think about these factors in detail.

-Once you’ve researched the points above, it’s time to create an outline of the type of website you’d like.
-It’s important to be as comprehensive as possible because you’ll give this blueprint to developers (unless you are designing the website yourself!).
-The more you inform these developers about your idea, as well as the shape you want it to take and the value behind it, the less time they’ll need to work on an outline.
+Once you've researched the points above, it's time to create an outline of the type of website you'd like.
+It's important to be as comprehensive as possible because you'll give this blueprint to developers (unless you are designing the website yourself!).
+When designing your platform, considering proportion in design ensures a balanced layout that enhances user experience and visual appeal.

 Once that's all done?
 Dust off the contract and sign on the dotted line!